 “She got out,” Kiera says mid-strike.
 “Kissy went after her.”

 I hear muffled thumps from outside the room.
-Then Kissy reappears.
+Kissy reappears.
 She’s wearing that cocktail dress of hers and dragging an unconscious Mabel by the hair.

-I wonder if it’s part of Kissy’s programming or some weird twisted cross of artificial neurons that makes her wear outfits inappropriate for the moment.
+I wonder if it’s part of Kissy’s programming or some weird, twisted cross of artificial neurons that makes her wear outfits inappropriate for the moment.
 She doesn’t need clothes per se, they serve no function for her.
 She doesn’t need them for warmth.
 The opposite, really, since she’s got a small fusion reactor driving her and she has to bleed off heat to keep from melting.
-So in reality, the garments are only there to satisfy those of us looking at her, so we can place her in a mental bucket and move on.
+So, in reality, the garments are only there to satisfy those of us looking at her, so we can place her in a mental bucket and move on.
 I decide that she’s doing it on purpose.
 Maybe she wants people to notice her and not categorize her by what she was made for.
 I make a mental note to ask her, later when we’re not killing people and Jager isn’t shooting the place to pieces.

 As soon as I think of it, the distant thumps become less distant and several panels along the far wall explode in a shower of sparks.

-“We need to go!”
-I shout.
+“We need to go,” I shout.

 “Keep your shirt on,” Kiera mutters.
 “We’ve got plenty of time.”